 "With rockets on it," said another.

-Was'aka, a male southern bald eagle hatched in 2007, is the youngest eagle and has a malformed left eye.
+Latsch a male bald eagle hatched in 2016, is the youngest eagle and has a malformed left eye.
 All of the eagles were injured and are unable to survive on their own.

 The center's exhibits also include a multimedia object theater devoted to the Wapasha line of Dakota chiefs and a floor depiction of the Mississippi River flyway.
 The side facing the river is floor-to-ceiling glass, allowing visitors to watch for eagles inside on subzero days.